 Judge Michael Ripps agreed, ruling that since the crime for which Smith was initially taken into custody -- disturbing the peace -- is a misdemeanor, police must have witnessed the crime to have probable cause for an arrest, according to state law.

 In an affidavit, Smith stated that he was at the house because he had sold the resident firewood and was not paid.
-One resident of the home said her husband, who was not present at the time, was addicted to painkillers and likely owed Smith money.

 The District Attorney's office, in court, argued that officers did have probable cause to arrest for a charge of resisting arrest, which occurred in their presence.